Improve Cross-Modality Segmentation by Treating T1-Weighted MRI Images as Inverted CT Scans: Abstract

 \section{Abstract}

-{ Computed tomography (CT) segmentation models frequently include classes that are not currently supported by magnetic resonance imaging (MRI) segmentation models.
-In this study, we show that a simple image inversion technique can significantly improve the segmentation quality of CT segmentation models on MRI data, by using the TotalSegmentator model, applied to T1-weighted MRI images, as example.
-Image inversion is straightforward to implement and does not require dedicated graphics processing units (GPUs), thus providing a quick alternative to complex deep modality-transfer models for generating segmentation masks for MRI data. } \keywords{MRI, CT, Segmentation, Cross-Modality, Radiology} \endabstract
+{ Computed tomography (CT) segmentation models often contain classes that are not currently supported by magnetic resonance imaging (MRI) segmentation models.
+In this study, we show that a simple image inversion technique can significantly improve the segmentation quality of CT segmentation models on MRI data.
+We demonstrate the feasibility for both a general multi-class and a specific renal carcinoma model for segmenting T1-weighted MRI images.
+Using this technique, we were able to localize and segment clear cell renal cell carcinoma in T1-weighted MRI scans, using a model that was trained on only CT data.
+Image inversion is straightforward to implement and does not require dedicated graphics processing units, thus providing a quick alternative to complex deep modality-transfer models.
+Our results demonstrate that existing CT models, including pathology models, might be transferable to the MRI domain with reasonable effort. } \keywords{MRI, CT, Segmentation, Cross-Modality, Radiology, Renal Cell Carcinoma} \endabstract